Pearson Regional Transit Centre

-The Pearson Regional Transit Centre (French: Station de transport régional Pearson) also known as Union Station West is a proposed second intermodal transportation hub to serve the Greater Toronto Area.
+The Pearson Regional Transit Centre (French: Station de transport régional Pearson), also known as Union Station West, is a proposed second intermodal transportation hub to serve the Greater Toronto Area.
 The transit hub will be located at the site of Viscount station currently serving the Terminal Link across from Toronto Pearson International Airport in Mississauga, Ontario.
 The transit hub will be accommodated with a new passenger and processing facility known as Terminal New.
 It will handle functions such as check-in, security screenings and baggage claim.
 The transit hub will also be at the centre of a new mixed-used area including office, retail and commercial space.
-The plan is to bring Line 5 Eglinton, Line 6 Finch West, the Mississauga Transitway, the Kitchener line and the Union Pearson Express together into the transit hub and it will relieve Union Station.
+The plan is to bring Line 5 Eglinton, Line 6 Finch West, the Mississauga Transitway, the Kitchener line, the Union Pearson Express, and Terminal Link together into the transit hub and it will relieve Union Station.
 The transit centre is planned to open in the early 2030s.